DiffBreak: Is Diffusion-Based Purification Robust?: Revisiting Diffusion-Based Purification

 \section{Revisiting Diffusion-Based Purification}

 We study gradient-based attacks.
 In~\S\ref{subsec:path}, we theoretically prove that adaptive attacks invalidate \textit{DBP}'s principles.
-Then, we reconcile this with previous findings of \textit{DBP}'s robustness, attributing them to backpropagation flaws and improper evaluation protocols.
-In~\S\ref{subsec:precise_grads}, we analyze backpropagation flaws in previous works and propose fixes.
+Then, we reconcile this with previous findings of \textit{DBP}'s robustness, attributing them to backpropagation issues and improper evaluation protocols.
+In~\S\ref{subsec:precise_grads}, we analyze backpropagation mismatches in previous works and propose fixes.
 Finally, we present an improved evaluation protocol for \textit{DBP} in~\S\ref{subsec:flaws} to better measure its robustness.